-4) Students must pass the corresponding End-of-Course (WebXam^m) examination with a qualifying score of 55 or higher.

-- 5) Students must work with their secondary institution to ensure that their official high school transcript, official WebXamtm score, and the (CT)2 Verification Form are submitted to the post-secondary institution where the student chooses to enroll.
+- 4) Students must pass the corresponding End-of-Course (WebXamtm) examination with a qualifying score of 55 or higher. - 5) Students must work with their secondary institution to ensure that their official high school transcript, official WebXamtm score, and the (CT) Verification Form are submitted to the post-secondary institution where the student chooses to enroll.
 The post-secondary institution must also be a part of the statewide agreement or offer the career-technical discipline in which to facilitate credit transfer. - 6) Matriculate to an institution of higher education with an approved or comparable program within 3 years after completing the approved secondary program

-Students should be able to create animations using software such as Adobe Flashtm and have some basic knowledge of scripting.
-This class will commonly be taught using Adobe Flashtm.
+Students should be able to create animations using software and have some basic knowledge of scripting.